sour cherry, ginger and pistachio

 - 1½ tablespoons warm brandy

-- Place the cherries, currants, cranberries, ginger, pistachios and brandy in a bowl and set aside for 20 minutes.
-Place the ice-cream in an electric mixer and beat on low until softened.
+- Place the cherries, currants, cranberries, ginger, pistachios and brandy in a large bowl.
+Mix to combine and set aside for 20 minutes.

 There are no comments for this entry yet.